hatsari/DDB_Query_Insight_ServerSide/README.md

 ![ddb_query_insight](images/ddb_query_insight.png)

 ## Objectives
 DDB Query Insight is aimed to show Dynamodb user more insight providing with the chart of historical DDB query count, failed query and elapsed time.
 I developed http reverse proxy to gather http header and body, and push them to kinesis firehose, then firehose sends those data to ElasticSearch to store and visualize the metrics.
 It will help DDB user understand current and historical DDB query processing status.
+And It is easy to use, just replacing the DDB Endpoint from default to ddb rproxy is enough to apply it.

 ### Providing Features
 Using the DynamoDB Metric dashboard in AWS console, you can see various metrics, such as read/write requests, throttled read/write events, and GET/PUT/SCAN/Query latency.
 But sometimes DDB user would like to figure out more specific metrics.
 Below are the typical metrics which DDB Query Insight can show.